Chains of "FAMILIAR"

 Why FAMILIAR is referred to as a demon in stories about witches?
 Something that is also referred to as a well known, something we used to, a habit..?
 Let's Discuss!

 Where does "familiar" come from?
-A family, programming, society, majority.
+A family, programming, society, maybe majority?
 You've probably guessed where I am going with this.
 What does it mean to be in the chains of familiar?
 Is it indeed a demon in disguise?
 Layers of habits and behavioural patterns that we are used to and never question.
 But why?
 Why don't we ever question them?

 IF YOU CAN RELATE, READ ON